franik7/service-now-urgent-incident-notification-workflow/README.md

 **Challenge**
 - I spent time thinking about how to ensure the Networking Operations group is notified even if the assignment group is left blank by the caller or incident handler.
 - I realized that once the incident is reassigned by the flow, the target group receives an automatic notification.
-- However, due to the severity of the incident, I decided to include a separate email notification with customized message that includes: ticket number, caller name and customized subject line.
+- However, due to the severity of the incident, I decided to include a separate email notification with a customized message that includes the ticket number, caller name, and a customized subject line.

 ---

 ## Architecture Diagram

 ![System Flow Diagram](/Diagram.png)

+---

+## How to Import the Update Set
+- Go to **System Update Sets → Retrieved Update Sets → Import Update Set from XML**, upload `urgent-incident-notification-workflow.xml`.
+- Open the imported set, click **Preview**, then **Commit** to apply it.

 ---